Discover Turkey and long North Aegean coast

 The North Aegean coast of Turkey is beautiful, historic and agriculturally rich.
-Also offers long stretches of lovely, sandy, child friendly beaches surrounded by pine and olive clad hills.
+The coastline offers the long stretches of lovely, sandy and child friendly beaches surrounded by pine and olive clad hills.

-Cesme is a charming, sleepy resort town, dominated by the 14th century castle and impressive beaches.
+Cesme is a charming, luxury resort town, dominated by the 14th century castle of St. Peter.
 It has two main streets, where shops, restaurants and a couple of bars are situated.
+Ilica is one of the most impressive beaches with its fine and white sand, and Altinkum beach is also renowned.
+The peninsula has excellent conditions for windsurfing and Alacati beach is one of the best spots for this.

-Ayvalik is an attractive port, surrounded by pine forests, with good sandy beaches, charming stone houses and cobbled streets.
-It is popular with local Turkish holidaymakers and a great place for those who want to escape the crowds.
+Ayvalik is an attractive port, surrounded by pine forests, with charming stone houses and cobbled streets.
+It is popular with local Turkish holidaymakers and a great place for those who want to escape the crowds and soak up the authentic atmosphere.
+There are good sandy beaches approx. 6 km south of the town in the area of Sarimsakli.